StraySignal/fediverse-radar/README.md

 - Parses the config file and shows a summary of the values.
 - Converts your Mastodon follows to Bluesky, using the specified options.
+- Always checks account existence and omits already-followed accounts.
+- After conversion, you will always be prompted to open the HTML report.
 - Runs non-interactively.

 ### Bluesky to Mastodon (use `-f2`)